dandip/EffortlessAI/README.md

 This is an IPython Notebook that contains a variety of tools designed to make initializing, querying, and training an AI code-free and very easy to do.

 In order to get started, simply launch the notebook and scroll down to the ipywidgets-based GUI.
+Make sure to run all cells first.
 That's it!

 Documentation is included in the notebook itself.